Tehreer/SheenBidi/README.md

 ctest --test-dir debug --output-on-failure
 ```

-In other CMake projects, SheenBidi can be found via `find_package(SheenBidi)`, providing the target `SheenBidi::sheenbidi`.
+In other CMake projects, SheenBidi can be found via `find_package(SheenBidi)`, providing the target `SheenBidi::SheenBidi`.
 SheenBidi can also be used via `FetchContent`.

 ### Meson
 To build and install SheenBidi using Meson: